sama1mansn/greenfield-docs/docs/guide/core-concept/simple-storage-service.md

 ### Object

 An object is a fundamental unit of storage in Greenfield, which represents a file consisting of data and its associated metadata.
 Each object is uniquely identified within a bucket by its object name (a string value).
+Here are the object name rules for Greenfield:

+* The object name should be between 1 (minimum) and 1024 (maximum) characters in length.
+* The object name should only include UTF-8 characters.
+* The object name should not include "./", "../", or "//".

 While objects are commonly used to store files, they can contain any type of data, including text, images, videos, and program binaries.